 Time to put your new synth skills to the test.

 Are you up for a challenge?
-For our final installment of the series, we're challenging you to take everything you've learned and recreate a few famous patches, including New Order's "Blue Monday," Baauer's "Harlem Shake," Snoop Dogg's "Gin and Juice," and more.
+For our final installment of this free course series, we're challenging you to ake everything you've learned and recreate a few famous patches, including New Order's "Blue Monday," Baauer's "Harlem Shake," Snoop Dogg's "Gin and Juice," and more.

 Martin composes and produces music for commercial, educational, and artistic media, and records and performs internationally with many NYC-based artists.
 He also produces original electro and house music and remixes as MDFX, plus trap/jungle/bass music and remixes as WNNR, and will release his debut solo record later this year.
 His favorite cloud type is the lenticular cloud.